piotrsoczewka/Essential_Genes/README.md

 <img src="images/GC_vs_gene_length.png" width="650" height="487.5">

-While there is no clear corelation between GC content and gene length and most of the genes are localized around the intersection point of both medians, an interesting phenomenon is visiible - longer genes (above 2000 bp) tend to have GC content lower than the median.
+While there is no clear correlation between GC content and gene length and most of the genes are localized around the intersection of both medians, an interesting phenomenon is visible - longer genes (above 2000 bp) tend to have GC content lower than the median.
 There are not genes longer than 7000 bp with GC content above the median.
-Reverse tendency is observed for short genes - genes below gene length median tend to have higher GC content.
-Perhapse, it will be possible to create a ML model predicting GC content based on gene lenth (or vice versa), however the lack of obvious correlation implies that this kind of a model will rather not be very useful.
+Reverse tendency is observed for short genes - genes below the gene length median tend to have higher GC content.
+Perhaps, it will be possible to create a ML model predicting gene length based on bases content, however the lack of obvious correlation implies that this model will rather not be very accurate.

 The differences in genes distribution in each quarter are rather low and differ for around 3.5 percentage points from expected 25%.
 However, for a dataset of this size, even such a low difference may indicate some phenomenon which is not explained by randomness.
 To check if observed differences could have some statistical significances, I perform a chi-squared test for one  using stats module of scipy library.

 <img src="images/chi2_gc_length.png" width="650" height="86.46">

-A very low p-value indicates that observed differences in contents in each quarter are statisticly significant.
+A very low p-value (1,52 * 10<sup>-25</sup>) indicates that observed differences in contents in each quarter are statistically significant.
 One can tell that that the longer a gene is, an expected GC content tend to be lower than the median, and vice versa - shorter genes tend to have higher GC content.

 ### Regression model

-I try to build a regression model for predicting a gene length base on its bases contents and chromosom at which is localised.
+I try to build a regression model for predicting a gene length base on its bases contents and chromosome at which is localised.
 Here is a roadmap for building my model:

-- polynomial regression model - good to check what degree of a polynomial will yield the best results, linear model may not be optimal.
+- polynomial regression model - it's good to check what degree of a polynomial will yield the best results, linear model may not be optimal.

 - nested cross-validation as a general good practice in model building.
 Inner loop done by GridSearchCV() function select optimal parameter (in our case a degree of a polynomial) for the model.
 Outer loop done by cross_validate() function results in more accurate model evaluation - testing model on several test sets prevents us from overestimating (or underestimating) model performance.
-To make sure that testing sets are not participating in model training, GridSearchCV() is used as an estimaor argument in cross_validate().
+To make sure that testing sets are not participating in model training, GridSearchCV() is used as an estimator argument in cross_validate().

-- R2 score will be used in GridSearchCV() for selecting optimal degree for the model.
+- R2 score will be used in GridSearchCV() as a metric for selecting optimal degree for the model.

 - I want to know what is the best degree selected by GridSearchCV() during each split done by cross_validate() to see if there is a 'universal' optimal degree for various training sets.
 For that, I extract the optimal degree for each split by using .best_params_.
 Results will be stored in best_degrees list.

-- several metrics will be used: ean of R2 scores, root mean square errors and  median absolute errors and their standard deviations.
-This will give us more information about model performance.
+- several metrics will be used for model evaluation: mean of R2 scores, root mean square errors and median absolute errors and their standard deviations.
+These parameters will give us more information about model performance.

-Here is the code for the model building and its evaluation:
+Here is the code for the regression model and its evaluation:

 ```python
 # Preparing y and X datasets.